manussekhar/German_Notes/Alphabets/D.md

 Pronunciation - deh

-Deutschland - Doyeshland [No article for places]
+Deutschland - Doyechland [No article for places]